All club demo or hands-on meetings are held on the second Saturday of the month.

 Protocol for ODBSA members/guests at of our events:

 When you and your guest sign-in you are not only signing a waiver of liability but it lets us know who is there and if your intentions are to attend the next event.
 You will be given a name tag.
-If we have admission fee, you will pay at this time.
+An admission fee, will be collected at this time.

-At the sign-in table you can also purchase DVD's of ODBSA past events/other events, hats, and t-shirts all of which are offered at ODBSA cost.
-Also at the table is the ODBSA membership application, ABANA applications etc.
+At the sign-in table you can also purchase ODBSA hats, and t-shirts all of which are offered at ODBSA cost.

 If we have a 50/50 raffle, you can get your tickets there $1 per ticket, drawing held after lunch.